 (e) The members of the board shall serve without compensation but shall be reimbursed for all reasonable and necessary expenses actually incurred in the performance of their duties as members of the board in a manner consistent with the guidelines of the Travel Management Office of the Department of Administration.
 In the event the expenses are paid, or are to be paid, by a third party, the member shall not be reimbursed by the state.

-(f) The staff of the board shall consist of the Director of the Archives and History Section of the Division of Culture and History and any additional staff as needed.
+(f) The staff of the board shall consist of the Director of Archives and History within the Department of Arts, Culture, and History and any additional staff as needed.

-(h) In addition to the fees charged by the clerk of the county commission under the provisions of section ten, article one, chapter fifty-nine of this code, the clerk shall charge and collect an additional $1 fee for every document containing less than ten pages filed for recording and an additional $1 fee for each additional ten pages of document filed for recording.
-At the end of each month, the clerk of the county commission shall deposit into the Public Records and Preservation Account as established in the State Treasury all fees collected: Provided, That the clerk may retain not more than ten percent of the fees for costs associated with the collection of the fees.
+(h) In addition to the fees charged by the clerk of the county commission under the provisions of §59-1-10 of this code, the clerk shall charge and collect an additional $1 fee for every document containing less than 10 pages filed for recording and an additional $1 fee for each additional 10 pages of document filed for recording.
+At the end of each month, the clerk of the county commission shall deposit into the Public Records and Preservation Revenue Account as established in the State Treasury all fees collected: Provided, That the clerk may retain not more than 10 percent of the fees for costs associated with the collection of the fees.
 Clerks shall be responsible for accounting for the collection and deposit in the State Treasury of all fees collected by the clerk under the provisions of this section.

 (i) There is hereby created in the State Treasury a special account entitled the Public Records and Preservation Revenue Account.
-The account shall consist of all fees collected under the provisions of this section, legislative appropriations, interest earned from fees, investments, gifts, grants or contributions received by the board.
-Expenditures from the account shall be for the purposes set forth in this article and are not authorized from collections but are to be made only in accordance with appropriation by the Legislature and in accordance with the provisions of article three, chapter twelve of this code and upon the fulfillment of the provisions set forth in article two, chapter eleven-b of this code.
+The account shall consist of all fees collected under the provisions of this section, legislative appropriations, interest earned from fees, investments, gifts, grants, or contributions received by the board.
+Expenditures from the account shall be for the purposes set forth in this article and are not authorized from collections but are to be made only in accordance with appropriation by the Legislature and in accordance with the provisions of §12-3-1 et seq. of this code and upon the fulfillment of the provisions set forth in §11B-2-1 et seq. of this code.